California Supply Chain Transparency Act Statement

 All workers shall be free to leave their employment without threat or coercion.
 Suppliers shall not employ forced, indentured, debt-bonded or convict labor, nor use any practice to coerce the continued employment of any person, such as requiring employees to pay recruitment commissions or withholding any personal or travel documents.
 Suppliers shall monitor relationships with recruitment agencies or contracted labor for risk of human trafficking and compliance with applicable anti-slavery laws.

 Our expectations and requirements covering responsible recruitment, forced labor, indentured, debt-bonded or convict labor, child labor and human trafficking are further detailed in our Supplier Code of Conduct Guidance (“Code Guidance”).
 This Code Guidance is distributed to our supply chain partners and compliance with the requirements is mandatory.
-The Code Guidance is updated to ensure we are consistently communicating requirements and methods to respond to specific challenges.
+The Code Guidance is regularly updated to ensure we are consistently communicating requirements and methods to respond to specific challenges.
 All requirements in the Guidance are applicable throughout the supply chain, such that a supplier with which Tiffany has a direct relationship in turn bears the responsibility for ensuring compliance across its own supply chain.

 Risk Assessment and Due Diligence Processes

 Tiffany has actively promoted respect for human rights within our supply chain for more than two decades.
 All of Tiffany’s jewelry manufacturing and diamond polishing facilities, supply chain partners, and other key suppliers are regularly assessed for adherence to our Supplier Code of Conduct through our Social and Environmental Accountability Program (“SEA Program”).
-We recognize the risk for modern slavery in our supply chain and have communicated that all modern slavery, including but not limited to forced labor, bonded labor, child labor, and human trafficking, are zero tolerance issues for Tiffany.
+We recognize the risk for modern slavery in our supply chain and have communicated to our suppliers that all modern slavery, including but not limited to forced labor, bonded labor, child labor, and human trafficking are zero tolerance issues for Tiffany.
 Any new or active suppliers found with any zero tolerance issues are subject to immediate termination of business.

 To identify and mitigate risk, we complete due diligence assessments and audits as part of the SEA Program.
 This work includes:

-· Screening of suppliers to ensure we work with supply chain partners and other key suppliers that share our commitment to human rights, fair and safe labor practices, environmental protection and ethical business conduct
+· Screening of suppliers to ensure we work with supply chain partners and other key suppliers that share our commitment to human rights, fair and safe labor practices, environmental protection, and ethical business conduct

 · Conducting annual risk assessments with all of Tiffany’s jewelry manufacturing and diamond polishing facilities, supply chain partners, and other key suppliers to identify regional and supplier risks